CapsTheGame/Guide-Docs/guide/docs/getting-started/04-get-caps-vending-machines.md

 ### I've accidentally refreshed/closed the page before the cap was dropped

 That doesn't affect the process.
 Just check your "My caps" page a few minutes later.

-### The ticket was burned but I didn't get the cap

-That's impossible due to the request function's nature.
-Check your ticket balance and transaction history to figure out the real state of your balances.